iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

    Figure 7.b

+.. _dataset_statistics_ui:

 Dataset Statistics
 ------------------

 "Dataset Statistics" shows the number of people by role (proband, mother, grandfather, etc), by primary diagnosis, or other relevant phenotypic parameters, as well as the number of families by pedigree structure and, if applicable, the rates of de novo variants by variant type and effect and by the person’s role and diagnosis (see Figures 3.a and 3.b).

 .. figure:: imgs/gpf_screenshots/gpf-pedigrees-blur.png
    :align: center